open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNetCore/README.md

 ## Activity Duration and http.server.request.duration metric calculation

-`Activity.Duration` and `http.client.request.duration` values represents the
+`Activity.Duration` and `http.server.request.duration` values represents the
 time used to handle an inbound HTTP request as measured at the hosting layer of ASP.NET Core.
 The time measurement starts once the underlying web host has: